jprusik/map-the-web-draft/README.md

 ## Glossary

 - **Map**: A JSON structure describing a categorical concern of real websites.
-  Each Map focuses on a single concern (e.g. forms) and lives in the `maps/` directory alongside its documentation and schema.
+  Each Map focuses on a single concern (e.g. forms) and lives in the `maps/` as a named directory alongside its documentation and schema.

 - **Consumer**: Any application or tool that reads and acts on a Map.
 The Map